 10. Hooded Oriole

 Hooded Oriole and orchard oriole are two species of the same genus.
-The males have orange or olive green colour along with pale throats while the immature birds and females have bright yellow colour along with dark grey coloured wings.
-This breed of birds was spotted accidentally.
+The males have orange or olive green colors and pale throats, while the immature birds and females have bright yellow and dark grey wings.

 Botanical Name: Icterus cucullatus